Blanquita

 It was released on December 9 at Cinema Village in New York City, and at Laemmle Glendale in Los Angeles.
 The film was selected as the Chilean entry for the Best International Feature Film at the 95th Academy Awards.

+Synopsis

+The film is based on a real child prostitution scandal, the Spiniak case, which shook Chile in the early 2000s.
+It tells the story of Blanquita (Laura López), an 18-year-old resident of a foster home, who becomes the key witness in a scandal involving powerful businessmen and politicians.